 - We do not want the fee to be a barrier for anyone accessing a garden plot.
 Community Gardens are a tool for reducing food insecurity in Portland.
 If you cannot afford the cost of the plot we offer scholarship funds.
 The reduced fee for qualifying gardeners is $15.

 - If you would like to donate to the scholarship fund please [ WHAT IS THE BEST WAY?]

 - We recommend a single plot for beginning gardeners, and households of 1-2 people.

 - We recommend a double plot for households of 2 or more people and for experienced gardeners.

-- Compost and woodchips for your garden plot.
+- Compost and woodchips for your garden plot

-- Water provided during the season.
+- Water provided during the growing season

 - Year-end pot luck gathering.

 How long is the wait for a garden plot?